 The eleven districts of Shiraz during the Zand rulers are still in existence and have even preserved their original names.
 It is said that Karim Khan became distressed whenever music and dances ceased in any of these districts and often dispatched the royal musicians to entertain the populace.
 When Karim Khan himself left Shiraz on military or administrative campaigns, the city was governed by his brother Sadeq Khan, and most of the Vakil complex was created under Sadeq Khan's supervision.
 By the time of Karim Khan's death in 1779, Shiraz had recovered much of its former glory.
 The regent was originally buried in the pavilion of the Nazar Garden.
 However, fifteen years later Agha Mohammad Khan Qajar, an implacable enemy of the Zand dynasty, had Karim Khan's body exhumed and reburied, together with the remains of Nader Shah, under the threshold of the Qajar palace in Tehran, thereby giving himself the unsavory satisfaction of trampling upon the dust of his family's two chief enemies.
 Agha Mohammad Khan Qajar made Tehran the capital in place of Shiraz, which once again fell into decay.
 Although Karim Khan's successors continued to rule in Shiraz, they were mainly engaged in military campaigns against the much-more-powerful Qajar dynasty.
 The most capable of Zand rulers after Karim Khan, Lotfali Khan, planned to build three highways to connect Shiraz with three ports of the Persian Gulf, but his early death at the hand of Agha Mohammad Khan prevented him from accomplishing this ambitious project.

 The buildings of Shiraz, greatly damaged during the fratricidal wars and general disturbances of this period, were partially restored during the Qajar rule.
 At this time, three powerful, rich clans - the Qavam and the Moshir families, and the Qashqai chieftains - were contending for the privilege of ruling semi-independently over Fars and the Persian Gulf coast.
-To these clans, as well as to several other charitable persons (particularly Hajji Mirza Hasan Ali Nasir al-Molk), are attributed the most beautiful buildings created in Shiraz during the Qajar period.
-These are the Nasir al-Molk Mosque, the Nasir al-Molk House, the Moshir Mosque, Narenjestan, and the Zinat al-Molk House, the pavilion of the Delgosha Garden, and the Afifabad Garden.
+These clans, as well as several other charitable persons (particularly Hajji Mirza Hasan Ali Nasir al-Molk), are attributed the most beautiful buildings created in Shiraz during the Qajar period.
+These are the Nasir al-Molk Mosque, the Nasir al-Molk House, the Moshir Mosque, Narenjestan, and the Zinat al-Molk House, the pavilion of the Delgosha Garden, and Afifabad Garden.
 After so many vicissitudes, the Shiraz of today is once more a sizeable and prosperous city.